 As they stood there, it started raining harder again.
 Colin was playing the middle linebacker in this game, a position he had just graduated to after his earlier switch to strong-side linebacker.
 He had once again moved when his speed increased as it had throughout the season.

 As he stood there directing traffic, he screamed to his teammates, “GET IN THERE AND HIT SOMEONE!”

-This caused a nervous cheer from the audience, but a bigger one from the bench.
-More than anything, it made everyone forget about the pouring rain.
+This caused a nervous cheer from the audience, but a bigger one from the replacement players standing around the bench.
+More than anything, it made everyone including the parents forget about the pouring rain.